cogniVibes/cognivibes.github.io/content/dev/04/cube.md

 ## The Complete Code

 Here is the final code.
-I recommend you experiment with it by changing the values in equations and variable initialisation to better understand the funcction of each of them.
+I recommend you experiment with it by changing the values in equations and variable initialization to better understand the function of each of them.

 ```python
 import sys, time